AaronTraas/Notes/Recipes/Simple Tomato Sauce - Monacilioni Style.md

 ### Serving:

 When sauce is completed, if you are serving right away, add a ladel or two of pasta water into the pan, and reduce for another 2-5 minutes, and optionally additional parsley and basil.
-Toss immediately over pasta.
+Toss immediately over pasta, with pecorino romano and olive oil.
 Don't add too much sauce to the pasta!
 Serve it on the side, or refrigerate the rest and use it left-over for another meal.

 Not traditional, but better if you're serving a small group: a skillet to medium-high heat, and coat with a thin layer of olive oil.
 Add 1 cup of sauce per 1/2 pound of pasta.
 Heat for 1 minute.
 Add pasta that is 1-2 minutes under-cooked directly from the boil, along with 1-2 ladles of pasta water, to taste.
 Add additional parsley and basil.
 Cook and stir until pasta is done and the sauce is at your desired consistency.
+Top with additional olive oil, parsely and pecorino romano.

 * * *